MaxCYCHEN/yolox-ti-lite_tflite_int8/README.md

 ## Export PyTorch to ONNX

-Build and run `torch2onnx` Docker container.
+Build and run `torch2onnx` Docker container:

 ```bash
 docker compose build torch2onnx
 docker compose run --rm torch2onnx bash
 ```

-Note that `(torch2onnx)` in the code blocks below means you have to run the command in the `torch2onnx` container.
+Note that `(torch2onnx)` in the code blocks below means you have to run the command in `torch2onnx` container.

 Evaluate PyTorch model (optional):